ARaj-007/HeisnenbergSpinModelSimulator/README.md

 ## Important Functions
 ## Random_circuit_ansatz
 This funnction generates a random ansatz depending on the number of qubits and the depths.
 A bool has been used to specify whether to include 2 qubit gates are to be applied or not.
 When set to true, it randomly applies the 2-qubit gates to pairs.
+Note we are randomly choosing the gates.
+For the case of two qubit gates as well, the function randomly adds CX gates between pairs of qubits with a 50% probability.
 ```python
 def random_circuit_ansatz(num_qubits, depth, include_two_qubit_gates=True):
     """